 It is possible to trigger a rescan of the local whitelist via the agent remote control or via the Drivelock command line utility drivelock-ctl -rescanapps (this requires administrator privileges).
+Please do the following:

-- 1. Open the agent properties dialog by double-clicking the respective Linux agent. - 2.
-Select the Application control tab.
+1. Open the agent properties dialog by double-clicking the respective Linux agent.

+2. Select the Application control tab.